General Class Info

 Every student is here to learn.
 Classes should be taken seriously.
 With everyone’s attention and cooperation, class time will be a fun learning experience!
 Dance classes should be treated like a classroom setting.
 No running around, bad attitudes or disrupting the class or the other students will be tolerated.

 Each dancer should have music to practice to.
-Any of the following musicians are good choices: Pat King, Tony McQuillan, Bradley Brothers, Mike Shaffer, Chris McLaughlin, Brian Glynn, Ann Marie Acosta, Tony Nother, Gerry Conlon (Simply Open), Dean Crouch, Mark Arrington, Niall Mulligan – almost all of these can be found on the internet.
-Ask your teacher for additional suggestions and music used in class.
+Any of the following musicians are good choices: Pat King, Tony McQuillan, Bradley Brothers, Mike Shaffer, Chris McLaughlin, Brian Glynn, Ann Marie Acosta, Tony Nother, Gerry Conlon (Simply Open), Dean Crouch, Mark Arrington, Niall Mulligan – almost all of these can be found on the internet on iTunes.
+If you need names see above or ask your teacher.
 Fay’s Shoes also has a good selection of Irish Dance music.
-Check their website - www.fayshoes.com.
+Check their website – http://www.fayshoes.com/products_shoes.htm

 Shoes: Every dancer must have a pair of dancing shoes.
 A second year dancing student should have the required shoes.
 Beginner students can wear the ballet shoes with the elastic across the arch.
 Please do not purchase the little slippers, the girls/boys can not arch their feet properly.
 NO SNEAKERS.
 If your child forgets to bring their shoes to class, then he/she will not participate in class.
 When purchasing shoes, either soft or hard, make sure that the shoes fit properly.
 Shoes should not be too large, this makes the steps difficult to perform.